Jawbone999/python-socket-twitch-api/README.md

 __NOTE: Your Twitch bot must be [verified](https://dev.twitch.tv/limit-increase) to make full use of this API__

 # Configuring your bot
-Within the `input` folder, there are a few files which allow for bot configuration.
+Within `bot/data`, there are a few files which allow for bot configuration.
+All of these may be modified through the bot in chat, or directly through a text editor.

-### `commands.json`
+### `command_aliases.json`
 In this folder holds all the commands and their aliases.
 To add an alias, simply add to the list of strings under the desired command.
-Do **not** edit the main command name unless you know what you're doing.
+Do **not** edit the main command key unless you know what you're doing.

 One exception to the standard format within this file is the key `customsay`.
 Executing the chat command `[PREFIX]customsay [KEY]` will make the bot reply with `[VALUE]`.

-This file has some pre-built data within it, but it can be removed at one's discretion.
+This file has some pre-built aliases within it, but it can be removed at one's discretion.

 ### `admins.json`
 While the bot prevents non-moderators from using every command, you can allow specific users full access using this file.
 Simply add their name to the list.

-### `poll.json`
-This poll is used if the _createpoll_ command is run with the argument _auto_.
-Change it how you like.

 ### `badges.json`
 This file assigns numerical value to each badge level.
 It is only used when calculating "Total permission level".
 So, for example, someone who is a VIP sub has the same total permission level as a moderator by default.
 This metric is not used anywhere by default in the bot, however.